ripred/Coder-X/plan.md

 ## Project Goal & Approach

 **Goal:**
-Develop a Python-based, agentic coding assistant.
+Develop a Python-based, agentic coding assistant modeled after Anthropic's Claude Code.
 This tool will provide natural language coding assistance, codebase understanding, and workflow automation directly from the terminal.
 It will support both local and remote models (e.g., Ollama), allow user selection and configuration of models, support the Model Context Protocol (MCP), and enable flexible storage of models on any user-selected drive.

 **Approach:**
 - Use Python with CLI for the backend.